Here are some common questions about worship and life at Westminster. Don’t hesitate to contact us if you have a question that’s not covered here.

 What about accessibility and other assistance?

 To the right of the Sanctuary doors, you’ll find a ramp for walkers, wheelchairs, and anyone wary of steps.
-The back row of pews are handicap accessible, and large-print versions of the hymnal and Bible as well as assistive listening devices are available in the Narthex.
-Just ask an usher if you need any of these items.
+The back row of pews are handicap accessible.
+Large-print versions of the hymnal and Bible, as well as assistive listening devices, are available in the Narthex.
+Just ask an usher if you need any of these items, and they’ll be happy to assist you.

 Is everyone welcome at Westminster?

 The best way to start is by building relationships with folks.
 Contact any staff member, and they’ll help you connect with a Bible study, Church School class, choir, ministry, lunch group, supper club, worship volunteer team, or Inquirers’ Class – whichever group feels like the best fit.
-Learn more in Next Steps.
+Check out our guests’ welcome brochure, and learn more in Next Steps.